twobombs/twobombs/README.md

 ## Project Overview

-This repository serves as the central build system for the `ThereminQ - QuantOPS` project, a comprehensive, cloud-native toolbox for quantum computing workloads and visualizations.
+This repository serves as the central build system for the `ThereminQ - QuantumOPS` project, a comprehensive, cloud-native toolbox for quantum computing workloads and visualizations.
 It is designed to automate the build process for a suite of Docker container images, each containing a specific component of the ThereminQ ecosystem.
 The project leverages a Docker-in-Docker (dind) approach to create a self-contained build environment capable of producing a wide range of container images for quantum simulations, AI agent integration, and more.

 ## Components

-The `ThereminQ - QuantOPS` ecosystem is composed of several key components, each housed in its own repository and built as a distinct Docker container image.
+The `ThereminQ - QuantumOPS` ecosystem is composed of several key components, each housed in its own repository and built as a distinct Docker container image.
 These components are:

 - **`twobombs`**: The core repository containing the build system itself.
 It orchestrates the building of all other components
 - **`deploy-nvidia-docker`**: A utility for enabling GPU acceleration within Docker, setting up the NVIDIA Docker Desktop UI